-To protect yourself and your family from contracting the 2019 nCoV, there are simple precautions that you can follow.
+To protect yourself and your family from contracting the COVID, there are simple precautions that you can follow.

-1. When you leave your home, always wear a mask and gloves.
+1. When you leave your home, always wear a mask.

 Medical masks used by healthcare workers such as the N95 are not recommended because it can lead to deprivation of oxygen.